crisp-oss/chappe/README.md

 ## Features

-* **Simple & fast**: generate a Developer Docs into optimized static assets.
+* **Simple & fast**: generate a Developer Docs with optimized static assets.
 No runtime
 * **Guides**: write developer guides in Markdown (rich content support: images, videos, tables, etc.)
 * **References**: document your HTTP REST API specification using API Blueprint
 * **Changes**: maintain a changelog of your platform (eg. your REST API, your SDKs)